MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/includes/upgrade-18.md

 > [!NOTE]
 > As of October 2022, Business Central 2021 release wave 1 no longer gets updates.
 >
-> All version 18 minor updates are compatible for upgrade with Business Central 2023 release wave 1 (version 22) and later release waves.
+> All version 18 updates are compatible for upgrade with Business Central 2023 release wave 1 (version 22) and later release waves.